dix/mattermost.sh/README.md

 ## Limitations

-In its current iteration, the script relies on some hard-coded settings that can't be changed through parameters and require important changes to the source code, mainly:
+In its current iteration, the script relies on some hard-coded settings that can't be modified through parameters and require important changes to the source code, mainly:
 - timezones for the notifications

 ## Acknowledgements